apache/mxnet/docs/api/python/profiler/profiler.md

 ## Overview

-MXNet has a built-in profiler which is compatibule with both Intel® VTune™ Amplifier as well as Chrome's chrome://tracing visualization engine.
-When built witht he USE_VTUNE=1 flag, MXNet makes actual VTune API calls to define Domains, Frames, Tasks, Events Counters, and Markers.
-For a detailed explanation of these, see [Instrumentation and Tracing Technology API Reference ](https://software.intel.com/en-us/vtune-amplifier-help-instrumentation-and-tracing-technology-api-reference)
+MXNet has a built-in profiler which is compatible with Intel® VTune™ Amplifier, NVIDIA NVTX and Chrome's chrome://tracing visualization engine.
+When built with the USE_VTUNE=1 flag, MXNet makes VTune API calls to define Domains, Frames, Tasks, Events Counters, and Markers.
+For a detailed explanation of these, see [Instrumentation and Tracing Technology API Reference ](https://software.intel.com/en-us/vtune-amplifier-help-instrumentation-and-tracing-technology-api-reference).
+When built with CUDA NVTX ranges will be inserted into any profiles generated, which can subsequently be viewed view NVProf.

 ```eval_rst
 .. autosummary::